httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 ## Encoding

-The field-values of the HTTP header defined herein utilize the following encoded form.
+The field-values of the HTTP header field defined herein utilize the following encoded form.

 A certificate is represented in text as an `EncodedCertificate`, which is the base64-encoded (Section 4 of {{!RFC4648}}) DER {{!ITU.X690.1994}} PKIX certificate.
 The